YouNow/younow.github.io/policy/en/partners_faq.md

     c.
 Ask your viewers to click the “share” icon during your broadcast.

-15. How long should I broadcast for?
+15. How long should I broadcast?
  * Many partners broadcast between 30 and 60 minutes, as it takes time to build momentum.
 Of course, feel free broadcast for as long as you’d like.

 16. When is a good time to go live?